ChetanKawarkhe/SQL_tutorial/SQL.md

   ![](./img/5.jpg)

   ### working procedure of projection:
-    - first FROM clause will starts the executionand search for the given table.
+    - first FROM clause will starts the execution and search for the given table.
     - if the table is present in the database it will be kept under execution.
     - if the table is not present in  the database, it will be throwing you an eror message.
     - after the execution of FROM clause, SELECT clause will starts the execution and gives you the output.